 Certain measures in this MD&A do not have any standardized meaning under IFRS and, therefore are considered non-IFRS or non-GAAP measures (collectively, "non-IFRS measures").
 These non-IFRS measures are used by management to facilitate the analysis and comparison of period-to-period operating results for the Company and to assess whether the Company's operations are generating sufficient operating cash flow to fund working capital needs and to fund capital expenditures.
 As these non-IFRS measures do not have any standardized meaning under IFRS, these measures may not be comparable to similar measures presented by other issuers.
 The non-IFRS measures used in this MD&A include "EBITDA", "EBITDA margin", "adjusted EBITDA", "adjusted EBITDA per share", "adjusted EBITDA margin", "normalized EBITDA", and "normalized EBITDA margin".

-"EBITDA" is calculated as revenue less-operating expenses before interest expense, interest income, amortization and depletion, impairment charges, and income taxes.
-"EBITDA margin" is EBITDA expressed as a percentage of revenues.
-"Adjusted EBITDA" is EBITDA after adjusting for share-based payments, foreign exchange gains or losses and non-recurring items.
-"Adjusted EBITDA per share" is adjusted EBITDA divided by the weighted average number of shares outstanding for the relevant period.
-"Adjusted EBITDA margin" is adjusted EBITDA expressed as a percentage of revenues.
-"Normalized EBITDA" is EBITDA adjusted for one-time items.
-"Normalized EBITDA margin" is normalized EBITDA expressed as a percentage of revenues.
-Further information regarding these measures can be found in the "Non-IFRS Measures" section of this MD&A.
+EBITDA is a non-IFRS measure that provides an indication of whether the Company's operations are generating sufficient operating cash flow to fund working capital needs and to fund capital expenditures.
+EBITDA comprises revenue less operating expenses before interest expense, interest income, depreciation, impairment charges, and income taxes.
+EBITDA margin is EBITDA expressed as a percentage of revenues.